-A principal of OHM Advisors with 30 years of expertise across a diverse body of design work, Gary leads the firm’s architectural design team.
+A principal with 30 years of expertise across a diverse body of design work, Gary leads the firm’s architectural design team.
 He has designed expansive projects throughout Ohio across education, corporate, mixed-use and private development for clients including Cardinal Health, Ashland Inc., IGS Energy, Dublin City Schools and Marysville STEM Early College High School, and is an author and industry speaker.

 Inherent in Gary’s professional philosophy is the idea that design is not only about aesthetics, but is a delicate balance of form, function, costs and sustainability.
 He appreciates how every design, large or small, can have a positive impact on the community and the people which it serves.
 Gary believes in working as his client’s trusted advisor, spending time to get it right—not only by creating innovative design solutions, but also by giving his clients the choices and information they need to make sound decisions for their projects.